kshah11/xp-farm-yellow-belt-exam/NOTES.md

 ✅ Write test for a 3rd turn
 ✅ Write functionality for a 3rd turn

-# Pomodor 3
+# Pomodoro 3

-✅ Write a test to simulate a game till the board is filled ✅ Write functionality to simulate a game
+✅ Write a test to simulate a game till the board is filled ✅ Write functionality to simulate a game till the board is filled ✅ Refactor constants out

+- Write a test to check for a horizontal win
+- Write functionality to check for a horizontal win